Cloud-Architekt/cloud-architekt.github.io/_posts/2019-10-31-improve-security-and-usability-privileged-access-azure.md

 ---
-layout: post
 title: "Improve security and usability of privileged access in Microsoft Azure"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [azure, azuread, security]
-image: assets/images/just-in-time-admin.jpg
-description: "Improve security and usability of privileged access in Azure even if you don't use (as recommended) a dedicated devices.
+excerpt: "Improve security and usability of privileged access in Azure even if you don't use (as recommended) a dedicated devices.
 This blog post give you some recommendations and advices to protect privileged identity, session and browser.
 This can be use as part of your PAW/Admin workstation implementation or decrease the risk by using your standard (productivity) client."
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/just-in-time-admin.jpg
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/just-in-time-admin.jpg
+toc: true
+toc_sticky: true
+categories:
+  - Azure AD
+tags:
+  - AzureAD
+  - Security
+  - SecuringPrivilegedAccess
+last_modified_at: 2019-10-31
 ---

 It is recognized that privileged access and management of IT services needs particularly protection and high security policies.
 There are already some concepts for securing privileged access that has been proven very useful in management of an on-premises infrastructure.
 Some of them can be adopted to hybrid or cloud-native environments as well.